bdcashdev/BigdataCash/doc/build-cross.md

 Cross-compiliation of BDCASH Core
 ===============================

-Recap Core can be cross-compiled on Linux to all other supported host systems.
+BDCASH Core can be cross-compiled on Linux to all other supported host systems.
 This is done by changing the `HOST` parameter when building the dependencies and then specifying another `--prefix` directory when building BDCASH.

 The following instructions are only tested on Debian Stretch and Ubuntu Bionic.